top of page

 -

-Which forms of payment do you accept?We accept Cash, Credit/Debit Card, FSA/HSA Flexible/Health Spending Accounts, Zelle, or Venmo.
+Which forms of payment does Dr. Squeri accept?We accept Cash, Credit/Debit Card, FSA/HSA Flexible/Health Spending Accounts, Zelle, or Venmo.
 All major credit cards are accepted, including Visa, Mastercard, Discover and American Express.
 Payment is due at the time of the appointment.

 bottom of page